lizametcalfe/Grocery_Scrapers/README.md

 > `sudo pip install Scrapy`
 * Git (source code management) client to access code in remote repository (BitBucket) e.g.
 > `sudo apt-get install git`
-* You can then install the application code via Git `clone` from your BitBucket account.
+* You can then install the application code via Git `clone` from your BitBucket account (see below).

 ### Optional
 The following tools are optional, depending on whether you want to store your data in MongoDB, use Git version control, etc.